stan-alam/music/LaStrada/README.md

 ## Gelsomina's tune for guitar tab
-**La Strada 1954 Italian drama film directed by Federico Fellini** all my own work
+**La Strada 1954 Italian drama film directed by Federico Fellini** *It makes sense (from logistical point of view) to transpose half step lower to take advantage of open strings* TODO :

+- [ ] transpose half step lower

+all my own work
 ```text